iivanovw7/netflix-home/README.md

 ---
 ### Configuration

-`./.env` in used for storing private keys:
-(Later it will contain api keys, for now empty file should be created to avoid bundler errors.)

 Additional arguments could be added to `pnpm run dev`, or `pnpm run build` after `--`:
 * `--source-maps` {string | false} [true] - creates [source maps](https://webpack.js.org/configuration/devtool/).